Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 In this table located in the synthetic overlay, each Pokémon gets a byte that is 0, 1, or 2 that determines which of the 3 palettes are used for Pokémon icons that are displayed.

-Forms are coded to load an icon from after the end of the normal species defines.
-As a result, form icons function similarly.
+Forms are originally coded to load an icon from after the end of the normal species defines.
+This is actually the primary decision to make new species start at 544 instead of 494--old form icons take all the way up until 543.
+As a result, new form icons function similarly.

-Exceptions involving gender are coded on a case-by-case basis, and are currently just Frillish, Jellicent, and Meowstic.
+Exceptions involving gender are coded on a case-by-case basis, and are currently just Frillish, Jellicent, Meowstic, and Pyroar.

 ### ``levelupdata.s``